We're live on Product Hunt right now! Come support our launch

 If you’re choosing between Preset and Embeddable, consider this:

-• Embeddable offers next-gen embedding via web component while Preset embeds using an iframe.
+• Embeddable offers next-gen embedding via a web component while Preset embeds using an iframe.

 • You’ll get lightning-fast loading speeds with Embeddable as it offers you a configurable caching layer and doesn’t have to load an iframe first, unlike Preset.

-• Embeddable offers fixed pricing whereas Preset could get costly as you scale.
+• Embeddable offers fixed pricing, whereas using Preset for interactive dashboards could get costly as you scale.

 Pro tip: If you’d really prefer not to touch any code, and don’t need a bespoke UX and fast loading speeds, Preset will do—especially if you can keep costs down with 50 viewers or less.